carmineos/fivem-vstancer/README.md

 ### Todo
 * Add API for wheel mod data
 * Update local presets API to support wheel mod data
+* Add limits check for API
+* Add limits check for preset loading
 * Clean duplicated code

+### Roadmap
+Once FiveM exposes extra-natives to edit `SubHandlingData` fields at runtime, the script will allow to edit XYZ rotation using the native handling fields of `CCarHandlingData` such as `fToeFront`, `fToeRear`, `fCamberFront`, `fCamberRear`, `fCastor`.
+(This will also improve a lot performances as such values won't need to be set each tick)

 ### Credits
 * VStancer by ikt: https://github.com/E66666666/GTAVStancer